SyedaAnshrahGillani/TextPixs/gradio_demo/README.md

-# Sana Gradio Demo
+# TextPixs Gradio Demo

-This directory contains a Gradio demo for the Sana model, adapted from the `Sana_fork` repository.
+This directory contains a Gradio demo for the TextPixs research project, adapted from a previous repository.

 ## Setup